-"A lot of negative stuff is said about the industry, so we want to be able to provide a transparent organisation that clearly is successful in providing what it says it's going to provide," says The confluence of interest between business and philanthropy Hedge Funds Care's Kathryn Conroy.
-Upon award of a grant, for hedge fund firms can also lead to employers being HFC's rigorous process of beneficiary observation continues surprisingly supportive of time taken off work for charitable - their locally-based academic consultant in each city activities.
-Hedge Funds Care's Rob Mirsky, who took a day a supervises the grantees for the first three months of funding, week out from his normal work schedule whilst setting up the and then begins writing an evaluation report for the next year's grants committee meeting.
-If an organisation is deemed charity's UK branch, says others in the industry shouldn't be afraid to take advantage of the often extremely flexible corporate responsibility programs offered by firms.
+The confluence of interest between business and philanthropy for hedge fund firms can also lead to employers being surprisingly supportive of time taken off work for charitable activities.
+Hedge Funds Care's Rob Mirsky, who took a day a week out from his normal work schedule whilst setting up the charity's UK branch, says others in the industry shouldn't be afraid to take advantage of the often extremely flexible corporate responsibility programs offered by firms.